Introduction

 Some common queries on graph database

 These are just a few examples of the types of queries that can be performed on a graph database.
-The specific queries will depend on the nature of data and requirements of the application.
+The specific queries will depend on the nature of the data and the requirements of the application.